-An algebra-based introduction to the concept and application of Newton's Law, linear and rotational motion, work, energy, and momentum, solids and fluids, heat, vibrations, waves and sounds.
+An algebra-based introduction to the concepts and application of Newton's Law, linear and rotational motion, work, energy, and momentum, solids and fluids, and heat.
 Experimental investigation of selected topics.

 Prerequisites: MA 113, MA 123

 PH 164 COLLEGE PHYSICS II 3-2-4